Sitecore/jss/docs/data/routes/docs/nextjs/troubleshooting/en.md

 ## Errors when generating GraphQL introspection data

-This task is performed if the GraphQL schema changes.
-It depends on the `scjssconfig.json` file being present and populated.
+In the case when GraphQL schema changes, GraphQL introspection data should be regenerated.
+In the sample app, this is done using the command `npm run graphql:update`, and the scripts that this calls depends on the `scjssconfig.json` file being present and populated.

 ## Errors deploying a JSS app locally